-Students should begin planning their off-campus study (OCS) program early in the fall semester of the academic year before they wish to study off campus and must submit an on line application by the deadline in mid-December for all programs except for Grinnell-in-London, which has a deadline in late January.
-The vast majority of students apply for a single semester off campus.
+Students are strongly encouraged to begin exploring Off-Campus Study (OCS) programs during their first year.
+The year before their intended OCS term(s), they must submit an on-line application by the early December 5 deadline or final February 1 deadline.
+The majority of students apply for a single semester off campus.
 Approval for studying away for a year on one or two programs is awarded on a competitive basis, taking into account GPA, course planning, written rationale, and faculty recommendations.

 Academic regulations for on-campus students also apply to off-campus programs.
-In addition, students must normally be juniors or first-semester seniors in good academic standing (see definition under "Academic Review" section), with a cumulative GPA of at least 2.75, making normal progress toward graduation and having completed the prerequisite courses for the program.
+In addition, students must normally be third-year or first-semester fourth-year students in good academic standing (see definition under “Academic Review” section), with a cumulative GPA of at least 2.75, making normal progress toward graduation and having completed any prerequisite courses for the program.
 Second-year students are eligible to participate in the Grinnell-in-London program.
-The program must be integrated with the student's overall educational objectives, as determined by the student and the academic adviser.
-The application and courses proposed for the program should make use of opportunities particular to that part of the world and type of program (including interest in the local language), and be consistent with the kind of liberal arts education offered by Grinnell.
-Approval to study off campus is also subject to faculty recommendations and endorsement by the academic adviser, program adviser, and Off-Campus Study Board.
-Students also must complete all requirements for graduation, including those for the major, in a maximum of eight semesters, including the off- campus study semester(s).
+The program must be integrated with the student’s overall educational objectives, as determined by the student and the academic adviser.
+The application and courses proposed for the program should make use of opportunities particular to that part of the world and type of program (including interest in the local language), and be consistent with the liberal arts education offered by Grinnell.
+Approval to study off campus is also subject to faculty recommendations and endorsement by the academic adviser and the Institute for Global Engagement Advisory Board.
+Students must complete all requirements for graduation, including those for the major, in a maximum of eight semesters, including the OCS term(s).

-Transfer students admitted as first- or second-year students may be granted one semester off campus, but those admitted as third-year students are not eligible for off-campus study programs except for the Grinnell-In- London program.
+Transfer students admitted as first- or second-year students may be granted one semester off campus, but those admitted as third-year students are not eligible for OCS programs except for the Grinnell-In- London program.

-The number of off-campus study credits transferable to Grinnell College is subject to prior approval.
+The number of OCS credits transferable to Grinnell College is subject to prior approval.
 Credits in excess of 18 will be assessed a Grinnell overload charge.

-All credits are evaluated according to the grading system in effect on the off-campus program.
-For non-Grinnell programs, grades and credits for courses in which a "C" or above is earned (C- is not acceptable) appear on the Grinnell transcript.
-Grades for courses below a "C" appear, as well, but no credit is transferred.
+All credits are evaluated according to the grading system in effect on the OCS program.
+For non-Grinnell programs, grades and credits for courses in which the equivalent of a “C” or above is earned appear on the Grinnell transcript.
+Grades for courses below a “C” appear, as well, but no credit is transferred (C- is not transferable).
 Grades from courses taken on non-Grinnell programs are not calculated into the GPA.
-Grades and credits from Grinnell-in-London and Washington, DC appear on the transcript and are calculated into the GPA, just as on campus courses.
+Grades and credits from courses taught by Grinnell faculty on Grinnell-in-London appear on the transcript and are calculated into the GPA, just as on campus courses.
 Grinnell-in-London courses taken from local faculty follow the same credit transfer policies as courses on non-Grinnell programs.

 Financial Aid for Off Campus Study

 Students approved for off-campus study (OCS) programs who wish to receive aid must complete the same financial aid forms as students intending to remain on campus.
 All financial aid deadlines and requirements still apply.
-Awards for the fall semester are generally provided in June, and in November for adjustments to awards for the spring semester.
+Awards for the fall semester are generally provided in June, and adjustments to awards for the spring semester are provided in November.